pc592/FiveNightsAtGates/README.txt

 async (and async_parallel, installed by running [opam install async_parallel] in the terminal window)

+**NOTE/WARNING: ONLY PROVEN TO WORK IN VIRTUALBOX WITH UBUNTU GUEST**

 To play the game:
 Run make play (or make).
-Entering "quit" at any point of game play, or in the beginning for file input, exits out of the game entirely.
+Entering “Escape” at any point of game play, or in the beginning for file input, exits out of the game entirely.

-Make sure you are on the game window in your taskbar when playing--otherwise your commands will not be registered.
-This is indicated by an outlined clear rectangle rather than the regular solid rectangle in the terminal window.
+**Make sure you are on the game window in your taskbar when playing--otherwise your commands will not be registered.
+This is indicated by an outlined clear rectangle rather than the regular solid rectangle in the terminal window.**

+————————————————————————————————————————————————————————————————

 To install oCamlSDL for VM: